-The bill allows a state agency and political subdivision to verify that a person with whom it is about to contract has no unresolved finding for recovery by obtaining proof of this, instead of verifying this by utilizing the State Auditor's database, as is currently required.
+Under prior law, the only way state agencies and political subdivisions could verify that a person did not have an unresolved finding for recovery was via the State Auditor's database.
+The act allows a state agency and political subdivision to independently verify that a person with whom it is about to contract has no unresolved finding for recovery by obtaining proof of this, instead of verifying this by utilizing the State Auditor's database.

-The bill exempts from the prohibition contracts with a bonding company, insurance company, self-insurance pool, joint self-insurance pool, risk management program, or joint risk management program, unless a court has entered a final judgment against the company and the company has not yet satisfied the final judgment.
-The Attorney General is required by the bill to notify the State Auditor when a judgment is issued against an entity described above.
+The act exempts from the prohibition contracts with a bonding company, insurance company, self-insurance pool, joint self-insurance pool, risk management program, or joint risk management program, unless a court has entered a final judgment against the company and the company has not yet satisfied the final judgment.
+The Attorney General is required by the act to notify the State Auditor when a judgment is issued against an entity described above.
 The contracting prohibition also does not apply to Medicaid provider agreements under the Medical Assistance Law (R.C.
 Chapter 5111.) or payments or provider agreements under disability assistance medical assistance established under that law, or when federal law dictates that a specified entity provide the goods, services, or construction for which a contract is being awarded regardless of whether that entity would otherwise be prohibited under this provision from entering into the contract.
-For these entities to which the contracting prohibition does not apply, the bill specifies that state agencies and political subdivisions need not check the State Auditor's database or otherwise obtain proof that the entity has no unresolved finding for recovery against it.
+For these entities to which the contracting prohibition does not apply, the act specifies that state agencies and political subdivisions need not check the State Auditor's database or otherwise obtain proof that the entity has no unresolved finding for recovery against it.